kiwi0fruit/pandoctools/docs/best_python_jupyter_pycharm_experience.md

 ### Atom

 Or you can do everything in Atom Editor.
-For this you need to install [ide-python](https://atom.io/packages/ide-python) (+ enable pylint there), install [python-tools](https://atom.io/packages/python-tools), install `pylint` to each working Python environment and tune it globally: edit or create `~/.pylintrc` file:
+For this you need to install [ide-python](https://atom.io/packages/ide-python) (+ enable pylint there), install [python-tools](https://atom.io/packages/python-tools), install `python-language-server` to each working Python environment and tune `pylint` globally: edit or create `~/.pylintrc` file:

 ```ini
 [MESSAGES CONTROL]